api7/grpc-client-nginx-module/README.md

 cd ./grpc-engine &&  go build -o libgrpc_engine.so -buildmode=c-shared main.go
 ```

+After that, install the Lua rock:

+TODO

-After that, setup the thread pool and load the shared library:
+Finally, setup the thread pool and load the shared library:

 ```nginx
 # Only one background thread is used to communicate with the gRPC engine